Links Page

 www.savethepatient.org Their mission is to educate and empower patients and the public to make effective and informed healthcare decisions through objective resources.
 The assumption is that healthcare providers are objective resources for information that will empower patients.
 Physicians recommend surgeons with no honest data on the failure rate of those surgeons.
 They recommend treatments with no long-term, objective measurement of the percentage of patients who are worse off for having gotten those treatments.
 Providers probably believe everything they say, but they are expressing "beliefs," not facts.
 They are not objective.

-I don't like being critical of people working so hard to help patients, but this is endemic in patient safety - large amounts of self sacrifice and effort accomplishing so much less than could be accomplished if the work were based on better assumptions.
-Someday if others manage to bring sunshine and increased information-gathering to medicine, then it will be nice to have an effort like this helping patients make use of it.
+I don’t like being critical of people working so hard to help patients, but this is endemic in patient safety – large amounts of self sacrifice and effort accomplishing so much less (almost nothing, really) than could be accomplished if the work were based on better assumptions (see Transparency and Community Patient Agencies).
+Someday if others manage to bring sunshine and objective information-gathering to medicine, then it will be nice to have an effort like theirs helping patients make use of it.
 Until then, the largest safety problems for patients will not be ameliorated by efforts like this.

 Citizens for Medical Safety (didn't respond to email)